glutonium69/wordle/README.md

 ## How to play

 ### Slash Command
-* In the chatbox, type "/" and from there you can click the bot icon from the bot list on the left and click on the command you want to execute.
+In the chatbox, type `"/"` and from there you can click the bot icon from the bot list on the left and click on the command you want to execute.
 If exists, optional parameters would show up when clicking a command, you can click on them and fill them as required if you need so.

 ### Prefix Command

-* To start a new game, type: ` .wordle `.
+**Starting game: ` .wordle `**

-  * This command will only work once a game ends.
+This command will only work once there are no ongoing games.

-  * **_Optional Parameters_**
-    * You can give optional parameters alongside the start command
+You can give optional parameters alongside the start command

-    * The way to give those parameters are as follows ` .wordle [parameter-1, parameter-2] `
+The way to give those parameters are as follows ` .wordle [parameter-1, parameter-2] `
-      * **Parameter-1** : Length of the word ` [4 <= value <= 8] `
+* Parameter-1 : Length of the word ` [4 <= value <= 8] `
-      * **Parameter-2** : Total amount of tries ` [3 <= value <= 12] `
+* Parameter-2 : Total amount of tries ` [3 <= value <= 12] `

-* To make a guess, type: ` .<your guess> `.
+**Guessing word: ` .<your guess> `**

-	* The prefix needed to distinguish between normal text and guesses.
+The prefix needed to distinguish between normal text and guesses.

-* To end the game, type: ` .end `
+**Ending game: ` .end `**

-	* This command can be used to end the game at any point when a game is on going.
+This command can be used to end the game at any point when a game is on going.

 ### Color definitions

-> Letters of each guessed word will be in a color-coded tile if your guess is valid:
+Letters of each guessed word will be in a color-coded tile if your guess is valid:

-> If not a valid word then the bot will notify
+If not a valid word then the bot will notify

 * :green_square: Green tiles indicate a correct letter in the correct position.
 * :yellow_square: Yellow tiles indicate a correct letter but in the wrong position.